Dineke Verbeek, PhD

 "Dineke Verbeek heeft eveneens E-Rare financiering in de wacht gesleept.
 Haar project richt zich op een vorm van spinocerebellaire ataxie (SCA): de ziekte van Machado-Joseph (SCA-3).
 SCA tast de kleine hersenen aan en SCA-3 is van de 37 varianten de meest voorkomende, vertelt de onderzoekster.
 In Nederland gaat het om honderd tot hondervijftig patiënten."
 (See full article "Handen ineen voor onderzoek naar zeldzame ziekten", in Dutch)

-Like to join the group?
+Like to join my group?